 Offering Payroll Services

-With the increased demand for trustworthy HR and payroll outsourcing services, this is an opportunity to explore starting your own business to fill this need.
-Your payroll service can provide a way for these companies to save money, improve their compliance, enhance accuracy and tap into technology without making a significant investment.
+With increased demand for payroll outsourcing services, opportunity to explore starting your own business to fill this need increases.
+Furthermore, your payroll service can provide a way for these companies to save money; as well as improve their compliance, enhance accuracy and tap into technology without making a significant investment.

-For your payroll business that means staying on top of the available apps and technology that you can integrate to provide a seamless solution for your clients, including leveraging cloud technology for easy data sharing and high levels of security.
+For your business, that means staying on top of technology that you can integrate for a seamless solution for clients.
+This includes leveraging cloud technology for easy data sharing and high levels of security.
 This also provides a way for you to deliver extra value that many of today’s organizations are seeking from a payroll outsource provider, including the analytics and Big Data to help them make more informed decisions about their payroll expenses, benefits, compliance requirements and other HR responsibilities.
-In terms of deciding what type of payroll outsourcing company to start, you can choose to offer a complete HR function or just specialize in paycheck processing or benefits management.
+Additionally, in terms of deciding what type of payroll outsourcing company to start, you can choose to offer a complete HR function or just specialize in paycheck processing or benefits management.

-Another option is the expansion of what is known as the Professional Employer Organization (PEO), which involves a co-employer relationship that handles payroll, workers’ compensation, benefits and more in a way that combines the best of in-house and outsource capabilities.
-With these types of payroll businesses in greater demand, this is an area of opportunity that is set to continue growing.
-According to the National Association of Professional Employer Organizations, the industry continues to grow with $92 billion in revenues in 2012 and approximately 900 PEOs operating across the 50 states.
+Professional Employer Organization (PEO) is another option.
+This involves a co-employer relationship that handles payroll, workers’ compensation, benefits and more.
+This is done in a way that combines the best of in-house and outsource capabilities.
+Also, according to the National Association of Professional Employer Organizations, the industry continues to grow with $92 billion in revenues in 2012 and approximately 900 PEOs operating across the 50 states.